seregazhuk/php-pinterest-bot/README.md

 To have an access to Pinterest API you need to go to <a target="_blank" href="http://developers.pinterest.com">developers.pinterest.com</a> and register as a developer, then register your application, then wait for confirmation, and only then you will get an access token.
-With this library you are already ready to go.
+With this library, you are ready to go.
 Just use only your account login and password, like you do it in your browser.
-But even your account is not required, if your don't use such operations as creating pins, writing comments or sending messages!
+But even your account is not required, if you don't use such operations as creating pins, writing comments or sending messages!

 - [Dependencies](#dependencies)
 - [Installation](#installation)